Thoughts about religion.

 Irony: Should people be allowed to wander around freely with the wrong god in their heads?
 Or should they, in accordance with the example given by Elias, be led down to the river and slaughtered?
 After all, one must not have the wrong god, one has to have the right one who is, of course, always easily recognizable by the „true believer.“ All gods are fantasies, only yours is not; he is the only true one!

 Before the departure of the Jews from Egypt, god killed the firstborns of the Egyptians.
 What is the Bible trying to tell us here?
 That it can be a mortal mistake to be born as a son of the wrong parents in the wrong nation – even if one is innocent?
 Only human-beings can invent a god who finds it necessary to kill innocent little children.
 At any rate, this cannot be my god.
 Believing means not knowing and not wanting to think for oneself.
 As long as people hold the Bible (particularly the Old Testament) for an exemplary and infallible book there cannot be a rational world.
+At several hundred passages the heathens are insulted, as they were equal with the unjust, the lustful and damned.
 The Old Testament is quite suitable to pass on prejudices and patterns of behavior from the Bronze Age to future generations (an eye for an eye, a tooth for a tooth / slaughtering of dissidents / God is killing the children of the enemy / Abraham practices blind obedience on command from above and is even ready to kill his own son / extermination of whole cities through a „loving“ god).
 Not judging the contents, the Bible is no masterpiece of literature.
 In many parts it resembles the accountings of a bookkeeper.